 Adding / Removing members once the group has been created and linked

-Once the mail-security group has been created and linked to the HelpMaster app registration via the powershell script, all changes to the group membership must be performed via the Exchange Administration Portal (Microsoft 365 Admin groups).
+Once the mail-enabled security group has been created and linked to the HelpMaster app registration via the powershell script, you can add/remove mailboxes to the group in order to grant access to them via the Exchange Administration Portal (Microsoft 365 Admin groups).
 Be sure to select the group from the Mail-enabled security category otherwise the changes may not be saved correctly.

 Step 6 - Configure the Microsoft 365 settings in HelpMaster

 The final step is to copy the configuration settings from your Azure portal into HelpMaster.

 Working in the HelpMaster Desktop application, navigate to the following screen:

 Navigation in HelpMaster DesktopAdministration menu > System Administration toolbar button > System Integration > Microsoft 365 tab